Harold Shipman: Shipman effect

 The Shipman case, and a series of recommendations in the Shipman Inquiry report, led to changes to standard medical procedures in the UK (now referred to as the "Shipman effect").
 Many doctors reported changes in their dispensing practices, and a reluctance to risk overprescribing pain medication may have led to under-prescribing.
 Death certification practices were altered as well.
-Perhaps the largest change was the movement from single-doctor general practices to multiple-doctor general practices.
-This was not a direct recommendation, but rather because the report stated that there was not enough safeguarding and monitoring of doctors' decisions.

 The forms needed for a cremation in England and Wales have had their questions altered as a direct result of the Shipman case.
 For example, the person(s) organising the funeral must answer, "Do you know or suspect that the death of the person who has died was violent or unnatural?
 Do you consider that there should be any further examination of the remains of the person who has died?"

-As of 1 December 2023, Shipman, also nicknamed "Dr. Death" and "The Angel of Death", is the only British doctor to have been convicted of murdering patients, although other doctors, such as Isyaka Mamman, have been acquitted of similar crimes or convicted of lesser charges and nurses such as Lucy Letby, Beverley Allitt, Colin Norris, Benjamin Geen and Victorino Chua have also been convicted of murdering patients in their care.
+As of 1 December 2023, Shipman, also nicknamed "Dr Death" and "The Angel of Death", is the only British doctor to have been convicted of murdering patients, although other doctors, such as Isyaka Mamman, have been acquitted of similar crimes or convicted of lesser charges and nurses such as Lucy Letby, Beverley Allitt, Colin Norris, Benjamin Geen and Victorino Chua have also been convicted of murdering patients in their care.

 In media

 Harold and Fred (They Make Ladies Dead) was a cartoon strip in a 2001 issue of Viz comic, also featuring serial killer Fred West.
 Some relatives of Shipman's victims voiced anger at the cartoon.

-Harold Shipman: Doctor Death, an ITV television dramatisation of the case, was broadcast in 2002; it starred James Bolam in the title role.
+Harold Shipman: Doctor Death, an ITV television dramatisation of the case, was broadcast in 2002.
+It starred James Bolam in the title role.

-A documentary also titled Harold Shipman: Doctor Death, with new witness testimony about the serial killer, was shown by ITV as part of its Crime & Punishment strand on 26 April 2018.
+A documentary Harold Shipman: Doctor Death, with new witness testimony, was shown by ITV as part of its Crime & Punishment strand on 26 April 2018.
 The programme was criticised as offering "little new insight".

+"D.A.W.", the twentieth episode of Season 3 of the American TV series Law & Order: Criminal Intent, is inspired by the Harold Shipman murders.

+Season 4, Episode 12 of World's Most Evil Killers covered Harold Shipman, briefly describing his life, his murder of Kathleen Grundy, the work connecting the murder of Grundy to several others that resulted in his January 2000 conviction on 15 counts of murder (and one count of forgery), and the subsequent Shipman Inquiry.
+It ends with a list of the 218 people identified as his victims during the Inquiry.

 A play titled Beyond Belief – Scenes from the Shipman Inquiry, written by Dennis Woolf and directed by Chris Honer, was performed at the Library Theatre, Manchester, from 20 October to 22 November 2004.
 The script of the play comprised edited verbatim extracts from the Shipman Inquiry, spoken by actors playing the witnesses and lawyers at the inquiry.
 This provided a "stark narrative" that focused on personal tragedies.

-A BBC drama-documentary, entitled Harold Shipman and starring Ian Brooker in the title role, was broadcast in April 2014.
+A BBC drama-documentary, Harold Shipman, starring Ian Brooker in the title role was broadcast in April 2014.